techstartucalgary/Docs/src/projects/readme/README.md

    > FastAPI framework, high performance, easy to learn, fast to code, ready for production.

    Wow.
-Yes, I want high performance APIs.
+Yes, I want high-performance APIs.
    I want things easy to learn,
-   no boilerplate,
+   with no boilerplate,
-   robust enough for production.
+   and robust enough for production.

    While short,
    this slogan is very important
-   because it's displayed in the project card:
+   because it's displayed on the project card:

    ![FastAPI slogan](./fastapi-slogan.png)

-   It can be the first thing a new visitor see and therefore can be the decisive factor for a user to click on it.
+   It can be the first thing a new visitor sees and therefore can be the decisive factor for a user to click on it.

-   It's also displayed in the top of the project home page:
+   It's also displayed on the top of the project home page:

    ![FastAPI about](./fast-api-about.png)

-   And sets the expectative for what comes next, it needs to be good.
+   And sets the expectations for what comes next, it needs to be good.

 1. **Description**: